rubenhortas/rubenhortas.github.io/_drafts/2023-07-28-hmv-principle-walkthrough.md

 $ chmod 600 elohim_id_rsa
 ```

-To connect to `Principle` via our reverse proxy we need to connect to the reverse proxy running on our host:
+To connect to [Principle][2] via our reverse proxy we need to connect to the reverse proxy running on our host:

 ```
 $ ssh elohim@localhost -p22222 -i elohim_id_rsa